ElizabethBrooks/freeCount/README.md

 [16] Qin Zhu, Stephen A Fisher, Hannah Dueck, Sarah Middleton, Mugdha Khal- adkar, and Junhyong Kim.
 2018.
 PIVOT: platform for interactive analysis and visualization of transcriptomics data.
 BMC Bioinformatics 19, 1 (Dec.
 2018).

-## Contributions & Acknowledgements

-These applications were developed by [Elizabeth Brooks](https://www.linkedin.com/in/elizabethmbrooks/) with the guidance and support of Sheri Sanders and Michael Pfrender.

-We would like to thank the students and researchers at ND who provided feedback for the application tools and tutorials.
-A special thank you to the Schorey (William McManus) and Pfrender (Neil McAdams, Bret Coggins, Nitin Vincent) labs for feature feedback.
-This project was supported by Notre Dame Research and the National Science Foundation (NSF) grant "Collaborative Research: EDGE FGT: Genome-wide Knock-out mutant libraries for the microcrustacean Daphnia" (2220695/2324639 to Sen Xu and 2220696 to Michael E. Pfrender).
-This work used Jetstream2 at Indiana University through allocation BIO230029 from the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) program, which is supported by NSF grants 2138259, 2138286, 2138307, 2137603, and 2138296.